Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/01_Lesson-Development.md

 **Context- and/or discipline-specific resources:**

 - Resources complement learning activities and can be used to make the training more specific.
 The group exercises and activities help to identify context-specific examples so that the resources used during trainings are relevant.
 The first activity helps learners to identify relevant resources for the chosen topic.
 - The instructor can highlight that materials can be reused during trainings and more Open Educational Resources (OER) can be found through Zenodo or other institutional OER sites.
-There is an abundance of reusable materials which the learners can make use of when designing their own trainings..
+There is an abundance of reusable materials which the learners can make use of when designing their own trainings.
 - Some examples of activities can be used as inspiration (Resource 1).